nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Download the latest `HR_Pro_Max++.jar` from [here](https://github.com/AY2223S1-CS2103T-T09-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for your project management application.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)